-What’s YOUR Definition of Accountability?February 9, 2016 by Stacey Barr
+What’s Your Definition of Accountability for KPIs?February 9, 2016 by Stacey Barr

-Does your definition of accountability involve any of the following ideas:
+Does your current accountability definition, for KPIs or performance, involve any of the following ideas:

 - taking responsibility?

 - hitting targets?

 What I always find is that people aren’t really sure how to define accountability.
 If you need to use the word ‘accountable’ or ‘responsible’ when you define it, you’re not really defining it.
 And if you say that it’s about delivering some quantitative outcome, you shouldn’t wonder why people shy away from being held accountable.

 Do you hold people accountable for hitting targets?

 Holding people accountable for quantitative results, like hitting targets or quotas, means that they will do whatever they can to get those quantitative results.
 You know as well as I do what that means:

 - choosing measures of what they are already good at (like activity measures)